Aarhus Central Station

 Aarhus Central Station (Aarhus Hovedbanegård, abbreviated Aarhus H) is the main railway station serving the city of Aarhus, Denmark.
 Serving as the main connecting hub for rail traffic between Aarhus and the rest of Denmark, the station is used by an average of 6.3 million people per year, making it the busiest station in Denmark outside the Copenhagen area.
 It is located in the city centre between the districts of Midtbyen and Frederiksbjerg with entrances from Banegårdspladsen and the shopping centre Bruun's Galleri, and with access to platforms from M.P.
 Bruuns Gade.

 It is a through station with 4 platforms.
 The station is located on the East Jutland railway, and is the terminus of the Grenaa Line and Odder Line.
 It offers international connections to Hamburg and Berlin, InterCity connections to Aalborg/Frederikshavn and Copenhagen, regional connections to the rest of Jutland as well as light rail services to Grenå and Odder.
-The train services are operated by DSB, Arriva and Deutsche Bahn.
+The train services are operated by DSB, GoCollective and Deutsche Bahn.

 History

 The Danish railway network reached Aarhus in 1862 with the construction of the railway line from Aarhus to Randers, built by the British civil engineering company Peto, Brassey and Betts.
 The city's first railway station opened on 2 September 1862 to serve as the southern terminus of this new line.
 It was located near Ryesgade, and encompassed administration buildings and railway works.

 In 1884, a new and larger station building was constructed.
 The second station was built in Neo-Renaissance style by Thomas Arboe and William August Thulstrup and was possibly inspired by Bonn Central Station.

 However, also this building turned out to be to small for the quickly developing city.
-The third and current Aarhus Central Station was built in 1927 by the Danish State Railway's architect K.T.
-Seest as a part of a plan of the whole area around the station.
+The third and current Aarhus Central Station was built in 1927 by the Danish State Railway's architect Knud Tanggaard Seest as a part of a plan of the whole area around the station.